 Reach new heights along the many trails in the Mt Coot-tha precinct.
 Once you get to the summit, enjoy a refreshment at the pet-friendly cafe.
 Toohey Forest in Brisbane's south also offers stellar views and a range of walking tracks through some of Brisbane's best open eucalypt forest.

 Too hot to pound the pavement?
-Cool off at one of three designated off-leash areas on Brisbane's foreshores at Manly, Nudgee Beach and Sandgate.
+Cool off at one of two designated off-leash areas on Brisbane's foreshores at Manly and Sandgate.

 While there are heaps of dog-friendly walk options across the city's urban and bushland environments, it's important to check any restrictions before heading out to a location.